BenMaheu/SQLCoder/src/README.md

 outperform the original Seq2SQL model's performances and even most bigger LLMs performances in few-shot approaches without fine-tuning
 (cf. [LLMSQL: Upgrading WikiSQL for the LLM Era of Text-to-SQL](https://arxiv.org/html/2510.02350v1) paper).
 However, one should keep in mind that the evaluation dataset is not exactly the same as the original WikiSQL dataset or the one used in the LLMSQL paper.

+Moreover, I found that the `human_readable_output` method with SQLSanitizer post-processing also gives good results and could be a good alternative to the `runnable_output` method if one wants to have more control over the post-processing step.

+Finally, I think the whole post-processing step could be better thought out to ensure more robustness and better error handling.

 ## Future Work